tyler-m/atem/README.md

 atem
 ===
-A cross-platform emulator for the Game Boy Color written in C# with .NET and MonoGame.
+An emulator for the Game Boy Color written in C# with .NET and MonoGame.

 Notes
 ---